-In relation to Structure Plan D, ‡the extent to which:
+In relation to Structure Plan D, the extent to which:

-- (a) The earthworks are consistent with Structure Plan D. - (b) The proposed planting is consistent with the planting list provided within Schedule 1a of the Mount Cardrona Station Design Guidelines (20082017). - (c) The planting and earthworks reduce the effect of buildings within Activity Areas 1b, 3a and 3b, particularly when viewed from dwellings accessed from the paper road on the eastern side of the Cardrona River. - iv.
+(a) The earthworks are consistent with Structure Plan D.

+- (b) The proposed planting is consistent with the planting list provided within Schedule 1a of the Mount Cardrona Station Design Guidelines (2017). - (c) The planting and earthworks reduce the effect of buildings within Activity Area 1b, particularly when viewed from dwellings accessed from the paper road on the eastern side of the Cardrona River. - (d) The proposed planting uses plant species that are proven to grow locally.

+iv.
 Controlled activity- buildings within Activity Areas 8a and 9

-- (a) The building and associated activities: - In Activity Area 8a, Aare consistent with the maintenance of Activity Area 8a as the access to the Cardrona Ski Field Area and do not adversely affect the functioning of the Cardrona Valley Road. - Are compatible with the amenity values of the surrounding environment; - Do not adversely affect the functioning and amenity of the Cardrona Valley Road. - (b) Landscaping, materials and colours is are used to soften the visual appearance of any buildings.
+- (a) The building and associated activities: - In Activity Area 8a, are consistent with the maintenance of Activity Area 8a as the access to the Cardrona Ski Area and do not adversely affect the functioning of the Cardrona Valley Road. - Are compatible with the amenity values of the surrounding environment; - (b) Landscaping, materials and colours are used to soften the visual appearance of any buildings.